weathersmm/InCheckUPDATE/content/privacy-policy.md

 ### 7. Links to Other Websites

 The Service may contain links to other websites not operated or controlled by Intellux AI, including social media services (“Third Party Sites”).
-The information that you share with Third Party Sites will be governed by the specific privacy policies and terms of service of the Third Party Sites and not by this Privacy Policy.
+The information that you share with third-party sites will be governed by the specific privacy policies and terms of service of the third-party sites and not by this privacy policy.
 By providing these links, we do not imply that we endorse or have reviewed these sites.
 Please contact the Third Party Sites directly for information on their privacy practices and policies.

 ### 8. Security and Retention

 We implement commercially reasonable technical, administrative, and organizational measures to protect Personal Information both online and offline from loss, misuse, and unauthorized access, disclosure, alteration, or destruction.
 However, no Internet or email transmission is ever fully secure or error-free.
-In particular, email sent to or from us may not be secure.
+In particular, emails sent to or from us may not be secure.
 Therefore, you should take special care in deciding what information you send to us via the Service or email.
-In addition, we are not responsible for circumvention of any privacy settings or security measures contained on the Service or third-party websites.
+In addition, we are not responsible for circumventing any privacy settings or security measures contained on the Service or third-party websites.

-We’ll retain your Personal Information for only as long as we need in order to provide our Service to you, or for other legitimate business purposes such as resolving disputes, safety and security reasons, or complying with our legal obligations.
+We’ll retain your Personal Information for as long as we need it in order to provide our Service to you or for other legitimate business purposes such as resolving disputes, for safety and security reasons, or complying with our legal obligations.
 How long we retain Personal Information will depend on a number of factors, such as the amount, nature, and sensitivity of the information, the potential risk of harm from unauthorized use or disclosure, our purpose for processing the information, and any legal requirements.

 ### 10. Changes to the Privacy Policy

 We may update this Privacy Policy from time to time.
-When we do, we will post an updated version on this page, unless another type of notice is required by applicable law.
+When we do, we will post an updated version on this page unless another type of notice is required by applicable law.

 ### 11. How to Contact Us